 People want to be heard.
 Make your customers happy by asking them how you can improve, and then actually doing it!

 You can ask for customer feedback through email surveys, on social media, comment cards, or in person.
-Then, compile the feedback you receive, and work through what improvements are reasonable and achievable – then, make them!
+Then, compile the feedback you receive, and work through what improvements are reasonable and achievable–then, make them!
+Use these customer feedback questions to get started.

 This casino leaves comment cards for customers to fill out.